Infrastructure Projects

 - Party Appointed Arbitrator DIAC rules multi-storey construction, Dubai.

-- Sole arbitrator, ICC Rules, for a dispute arising out of an agreement for electronic trading platform services.
+- Sole arbitrator, ICC Rules, dispute arising out of agreement for electronic trading platform services.

 - Appointed as Adjudicator for complex and high value disputes arising out of the external refurbishment and cladding of a number of tower blocks in the north of England.